snooppr/snoop/README.en.md

 Is your life slideshow?
 Ask Snoop.
 Snoop project is developed without taking into account the opinions of the NSA and their friends,
-that is, it is available to the average user.
+that is, it is available to the average user *(project creation date: February 14, 2020)*.

 > *Snoop is a research dev-work (own database/closed bugbounty) in the search and processing of public data on the Internet.
 According to Snoop's specialized search, it is capable of competing with traditional search engines.*